 Also, avoid words like “responsibility(ies)” and “duty(ies)”.
 Instead, begin sentences with action verbs so that readers can visualize what you’ve done.
-If you notice that you’re using the same action verbs over and over again, search for action verbs for your job title or skills.
+If you notice that you’re using the same action verbs over and over again, search the internet for “action verbs for resumes.”

 Quantify your accomplishments whenever you can.

 In addition, omit the following words if sentences still read well without them: a, an, the, all.
 In a resume, you want the most important words and phrases to stand out so that the reader can find these items quickly.
 You may have heard that resumes are initially scanned in a matter of seconds or a few minutes.
 Omitting as many a, an, the, and all’s can help the reader scan for the important information.

 Here’s a summary in paragraph form for a Receptionist position that requires answering a multi-line phone system and excellent computer skills:

 Experienced Receptionist.
 Answered multi-line phone system with up to 12 lines of over 50 calls per day without any customer complaints.
 Known for friendly and pleasant voice and personality.
 Excellent computer skills: Microsoft Word, Excel, PowerPoint; company-based programs.

 Notice how personal pronouns are omitted.
 The second sentence begins with an action verb and things are quantified – 12 lines; over 50 calls per day.

 - Answered multi-line phone system with up to 12 lines and over 50 calls per day without any customer complaints